cjbara/dataStructures/README.md

 # dataStructures
-This repo allows me to implement different data structures
+This repo allows me to implement different data structures, and practice with algorithms associated with them.